PranavKumarAV/PranavKumarDelta-task2-normalmode/README.md

 # PranavKumarAV.github.io

+I have uploaded a video of my game in the name of "BallGame_NormalMode"

 Task 2 : ColorSwitch (NORMAL Mode)

 Code which I did for my college club induction: Task 2 :